AgileRL/AgileRL/docs/tutorials/arena_training/ppo_custom_env.rst

    ├── requirements.txt
    └── env_config.yaml

-When submitting an environment for validation, ``agielrl-arena`` automatically packages the whole folder.
+When submitting an environment for validation, ``agilerl-arena`` automatically packages the whole folder.
 ``requirements.txt`` is installed on the validation environment before the checks are ran, and ``env_config.yaml`` is applied when the environment is created: